he-yang/Excel-to-JSON/source/profeatures.md

 ## Subscription

-7 days free trial, then 21.8 HKD/month for the Pro Features.
-You can cancel your subscription at any time before the 7th day, and you will not be charged.
+7 days free trial, then you will be charged monthly at one of the following rates for the Pro Features.
+You can cancel your subscription at any time before the 7th day, and you will not be charged:
+- USD US$2.66 / month,
+- CNY ¥19.90 / month,
+- EUR €2.36 / month,
+- HKD HK$21.80 / month
+- Your local currency, if Stripe supports it.

-Each Pro Code can offer 10 devices to acess Pro Features.
+Each Pro Code can offer 10 devices to access Pro Features.After the 7 day trial period, you may cancel your subscription at any time, which will take effect at the end of your current billing cycle.

-Subscribe through Stripe, here [https://buy.stripe.com/8wM3cfcXd0Vp7iUfYY](https://buy.stripe.com/8wM3cfcXd0Vp7iUfYY)
+Subscribe through Stripe, here [https://buy.stripe.com/00gdQT2iz0Vp32E002](https://buy.stripe.com/00gdQT2iz0Vp32E002) Payment method:
+- Bank Card (Visa, Mastercard, American Express, JCB, 银联)
+- Apple Pay (needs to open the above link using your Apple/IOS/Mac Device)
+- Google Pay (needs to open the above link using your Google/Andriod Device)
+- Link

 For subscription terms, kindly refer to the [Terms of Use](termsofuse.md)